 Using views can help you quickly determine which tickets need attention from you or your team and plan accordingly.

 Groups are used to create collections of agents based on criteria those agents have in common.
 All agents must belong to one group, but they can also belong to multiple groups.
-Groups are available on the Support Team plan and higher.

 Groups can work closely with views.
 The example below shows a view for the Documentation group.
 This contains only tickets assigned to members of the Documentation group, and only members of that group can see it.